Java

 • Always use separate JARs for your Java UDF scripts.

-• If you build an external JAR, it depends on the UDF script's API for Java.
-You must include the UDF script's API with the Java package.
-That package can be found on Exasol's artifactory.
+• If you build an external JAR, you must include the Exasol UDF API for Java with the Java package.

-• By default, the script main class (which includes the methods run() and optionally init() and cleanup()) must be named exactly like the name of the script.
-Make sure to consider the general rules for identifiers.
+• The name of the script main class must be identical to the name of the script and must follow the general rules for identifiers.

-• You can also specify the script class explicitly using the keyword %scriptclass.
+• You can specify the script class explicitly using the keyword %scriptclass.
 For example, %scriptclass com.mycompany.MyScriptClass;).

 Exasol UDF API for Java